-When Frank retired in the summer of 2002, he simply walked out of his office, leaving it to others to dispose of the contents, nor did he ever return to the department or make use of the retirement office that he was given on the fourth floor.
-However, he did make an effort to attend the weekly lunches that Fred Kaplan had organized for many of the emeritus faculty.
-Though his many nonchemical interests and large circle of friends and social contacts promised a long and contented retirement, it was not to be, as shortly after his departure became official he suffered a heart attack and was hospitalized.
-This was the beginning of a cycle of hospitalizations and rehabilitations driven by a seemingly endless series of ever more serious medical problems which came to an end only with his death four years later on 06 December 2006.
+When Frank retired in the summer of 2002, he simply walked out of his office, leaving it to others to dispose of the contents.
+Nor did he ever return to the department or make use of the retirement office that he was given on the fourth floor.
+However, he did make an effort to attend the weekly lunches that Frank Kaplan had organized for many of the emeritus faculty.

+Though his many nonchemical interests and large circle of friends and social contacts promised a long and contented retirement, as shortly after his departure became official he suffered a heart attack and was hospitalized.
+This was the beginning of a cycle of hospitalizations and rehabilitations driven by a seemingly endless series of ever more serious medical problems, which came to an end only with his death four years later on Dec.
+6, 2006.

 I know from personal conversations with Frank that, in matters of religion, he was a nonbeliever, though he never attempted to force his views on others or to openly criticize their religious beliefs.
 Despite the horrific medical problems he encountered during his brief retirement, he maintained his disbelief to the end, which probably accounts for the fact that, in keeping with his final wishes, there was no formal public funeral or memorial after his death.

 As a consequence, it would be inappropriate to sanctify his life and death with conventional religious platitudes.
-Though I never questioned Frank about his tastes in literature, I think, given his love of Persian rugs, that he would not object if instead we choose to use an appropriate quatrain from the 12th-century
+Though I never questioned Frank about his tastes in literature, I think, given his love of Persian rugs, that he would not object if instead we chose to use an appropriate quatrain from the 12th-century Persian poet, Omar Khayyam, which beautifully summarizes the agnostic view of life and death: